Virtual number: Applications and example of use

 Most voice over IP providers offer virtual numbers; unbundled providers label these as "DIDs" (direct inward dial).
 These are typically offered as local geographic numbers in various selected cities or as toll-free numbers, with the non-geographic number carrying higher per-minute cost to receive calls.

 In the North American Numbering Plan, Area code 500 and Area code 533 are follow-me numbers, and referred to as Personal Communications Service (NANP).

 In the United Kingdom, there are over 600 geographic area codes using 01 and 02 numbers which can also be set up as virtual numbers.
 Non-geographic numbers such as those starting 03, 08 or 09 can also be used in this way.

-A virtual number is a phone number that works through the internet instead of using a SIM card or physical landline.
-It is not tied to a specific device, which means you can make and receive calls from your mobile phone, laptop, or desktop from anywhere with an internet connection.

-Businesses use virtual numbers to manage calls more efficiently and appear professional without setting up a physical office.
-These numbers allow you to forward calls to your team, record important conversations, greet callers with automated voice messages, and track the number and source of incoming calls.

-Virtual numbers also help protect personal privacy by keeping your real number hidden.
-They are often used by businesses that want to build a local presence in different cities without a physical presence.